 Restful sleep is essential to your patients’ overall health and wellness.
 Discover how CBD can impact your patient’s sleep hygiene.

 Stress & Anxiety

 Stress and anxiety negatively affects your patients’ mental health.
 Discover how CBD can support your patients’ well-being.

 Pain & Inflammation

 Pain and inflammation impacts your patients’ physical mobility and quality of life.
 Discover how CBD can provide relief to your patients.

 The Tikva Difference

-Panaxia manufactures Tikva’s full-spectrum, USA-grown, (>0.3% THC) hemp CBD products in the United States at a GMP compliant laboratory.
-Panaxia’s 10-year lead on U.S. cannabis companies makes Tikva products virtually unmatched by anyone other medical CBD brand.
+Panaxia manufactures Tikva’s full - spectrum, USA - grown, Hemp (>0.3% THC) CBD products in the United States at a GMP compliant laboratory.
+Panaxia’s 10 - year lead on U.S. cannabis companies make Tikva products virtually unmatched by any other medical CBD brand.